 Implementation of KYC procedures requires APs (Indian Agents) to demand certain information from customers which may be of personal nature or which has hitherto never been called for.
 This can sometimes lead to a lot of questioning by the customer as to the motive and purpose of collecting such information.
+There is, therefore, a need for APs (Indian Agents) to prepare specific literature/ pamphlets, etc. so as to educate the customer of the objectives of the KYC programme.
+The front desk staff needs to be specially trained to handle such situations while dealing with customers.

-There is, b) Employees' Training
+b) Employees' Training